 The only penny stocks I trade are listed on the NYSE or NASDAQ.
 I know these companies are facing stricter requirements to maintain compliance and therefore are less likely to be fraudulent companies.
 Trading the OTC and pink sheets is like living in wild, wild west and can be very unforgiving.

 Penny stocks are often victims of pump-and-dump schemes where people will promote a stock that they have loaded up on through email or trading forums and then sell as news gets out and new buyers are picking up shares.
 This happens all the time and something new traders need to be cautious of.
 Buying the hype can leave you holding the bag!

 What’s So Attractive About Penny Stocks?

 Trading penny stocks has become very popular over the years as new traders with less capital can put on larger positions.
-At such a cheap price, traders can buy thousands of shares with a small amount of starting capital and even though it can be very risky, there are many traders who make a living from just trading penny stocks.
+At such a cheap price, traders can buy thousands of shares with a small amount of starting capital and even though it can be very risky, there are a lot of traders who make a living from just trading penny stocks.

-Another reason penny stocks are so attractive is they have the potential to bring in huge returns with runners of 100% to 200% happening all the time.
+Another reason penny stocks are so attractive is because they have the potential to bring in huge returns with runners of 100% to 200% happening all the time.
 Most new traders come in with the preconceived notion that they will become millionaires overnight by trading penny stocks but that is not the case at all.

 Warrior Trading Pro Tip

-Most professional penny stock traders stick to trading stocks listed on an exchange because of the risks mentioned above.
-When you’re first starting out as a new trader, it is important to understand that trading is hard.
+Most professional penny stock traders stick to trading stocks that are listed on an exchange because of the risks mentioned above.
+When you are first starting out as a new trader, it is important to understand that trading is hard.
 Very hard.